LCPQ/MSQM/content/presentations.md

 ### Alexander Tichai (TU, Darmstadt)

-**Nuclear superfluidity: the Pairing Hamiltonian as a many-body testbed**
+<a href="/presentations/ATichai.pdf">Nuclear superfluidity: the Pairing Hamiltonian as a many-body testbed</a>

 Atomic nuclei away from shell closures are characterized by strong static correlations that are (partly) linked to the emergence of superfluidity responsible for characteristic patterns in the nuclear phenomenology, e.g. odd-even mass staggering along isotopic chains.
 While the onset of superfluidity is accompanied by a breakdown of symmetry-conserving Hartree-Fock theory, the corresponding pairing correlations can be efficiently grasped by spontaneously breaking (and restoring) particle-number symmetry.